Guide to the Karl F. Eid papers

 Arrangement: The collection is arranged in the following series:

-Digitized copies: Select photographs have been digitized and are available on Alaska’s Digital Archives by searching “Karl F. Eid.”
+Digitized copies: Select photographs have been digitized and are available on Alaska’s Digital Archives.
 For information about obtaining digital copies, please contact Archives and Special Collections.

 Rights note: Archives holds copyright to material created by Karl F. Eid.
 Copyright to collection materials not created by Eid may be subject to copyright restrictions.